 About Danny McCrum

 Danny McCrum started playing guitar at the age of twelve and began writing and performing a few months later.
 He played with several bands performing at local community and school events and talent quests where he consistently took first or second place.
-By the age of sixteen Danny was regularly performing all over New Zealand.
+By the age of sixteen Danny was regularly performing all over New Zealand and over the next few years he began to manage and coordinate various shows, national tours and recording projects.
 As well as performing his own music, he would fill in as a guitarist, bassist and drummer for other bands.
-He released several EPs and coordinated a number of national tours.
-He also performed solo and was soon a regular performer at the infamous Temple Bar in Auckland’s Queen St.
+In addition Danny also toured as artist assistant for a number of acts including Norah Jones and Tommy Emmanuel.

-He has played support for many significant artists including Bryan Ferry, Joan Armatrading, Katie Melua, Jeff Beck, Eric Clapton, Jimmy Barnes, Simple Minds, John Mayer and Tommy Emmanuel who he toured with four times.
+In 2005 Danny set up his business Paper Plane Productions Ltd and made the transition to full time musician.
+To date Danny has officially released three albums; Awake & Restless (2007, Elite Music), Say What You Mean (2009, Liberation/Universal) and Letters to the Future (2012, Paper Plane).
+He has played support for numerous significant artists including Bryan Ferry, Joan Armatrading, Katie Melua, Jeff Beck, Eric Clapton, Jimmy Barnes, Simple Minds, John Mayer, Katie Melua and Tommy Emmanuel who he toured with four times.
 Over the years Danny has performed live on television and radio countless times.
-His music is frequently used on the soundtrack of TV show Shortland Street and all three albums plus several music videos are on Air New Zealand’s in-flight entertainment.
-His single In My Corner (Say What You Mean) was placed on rotation on Radio Hauraki, Juice TV and Channel 63.
+His music is featured on the TV show Shortland Street, Air New Zealand’s in-flight entertainment and his single In My Corner (Say What You Mean) was placed on rotation on Radio Hauraki, Juice TV and Channel 63.

-In 2016 Danny teamed up with Bobby Kennedy to create the podcast series Don’t Give Up Your Day Job where they talk to creative professionals about their experiences in the entertainment business.
+In 2016 Danny teamed up with Bobby Kennedy to create the podcast series called ‘Don’t Give Up Your Day Job’ where they talk to creative professionals about their experiences in the entertainment business.
 They have spoken to a long list of impressive names and have developed a loyal following.

 Danny McCrum can best be described as a chameleon musician.
 His entrepreneurial approach to his music career has set him apart and his diverse experience has seen him consistently push boundaries and set examples in innovation.
 He is a seasoned performer, a genuine musician and as he puts it... "a lifelong student of music”.